 All of these books can be used alongside the Red Book, where you can apply what you've learned on real sample questions.
 Let's jump into the pros and cons of each.

 If you're looking for a large amount of content, strategies, and practice questions all in one big ACT prep book, then Barron's ACT Premium Study Guide is a good choice.
 It's a traditional prep book with a thorough review of the concepts that will appear on each section of the ACT.

 It begins with an introduction to the ACT and suggested study plan, followed by an ACT "dress rehearsal," or diagnostic test to measure your initial level.
 Then it discusses each test section in depth, with test-taking tactics, skills and concepts, question types, and practice questions.
-You'll also get two full-length practice tests and two online practice tests as part of the book's package.
+You'll also get three full-length practice tests and two online practice tests as part of the book's package.

 Barron's ACT Premium Study Guide is a good book for general study, but there's also Barron's for a 36 for those students aiming for a perfect score.
 Barron's also has subject specific workbooks, such as Barron's ACT Math and Science Workbook, for even more practice questions.
 Now for the downsides of Barron's Premium ACT.

 The general feeling around Barron's test prep books is that the practice questions are actually more difficult than real ACT questions.
 Some go beyond the test in terms of the concepts they test, while others are just worded in an overly complex way.